sandesh-08/Library-Management-web-app/README.md

 # Library-Management-web-app

-This is a library managemwent based wweb app created using mern stack
+This is a library managemwent based web app created using mern stack